This article describes how to control who can edit documents in Displayr.

 When you have a larger set of people at your organization using Displayr, it can become necessary to define which people are allowed to work on the documents in your account.
-In this post I'll show you how to set up access permissions for editing a document.
-The basic process is to assign each of your authors to a user group and to then specify which groups of users can access each document.
-The same process can be used to define groups of people, for example clients, who are allowed to view each of your documents.
+In this article, I'll show you how to set up access permissions for editing a document.
+The basic process is to assign each of your authors to a user group and then specify which groups of users can access each document.
+The same process can be used to define groups of people, for example, clients, who are allowed to view each of your documents.

 Each user in your account is a member of one or more user groups.
-Each document you create has settings which determine which users can edit or view the document.
+Each document you create has settings that determine which users can edit or view the document.
 By creating user groups, assigning people to the right groups, and choosing which groups can access each document, you can control which of your users can work with different documents.

 To be able to use these settings you must be an account Administrator.
 If you are not already an administrator, ask your account administrator to follow the steps in Part 2, below, to add you to the Administrator user group.
-Also, your account must be set up as a multi-user account (for more on this, see How to change to a multi-user account).
+Also, your account must be set up as a multi-user account (for more on this, see How To Change To a Multi-User Account).

-A Displayr Document
+- A Displayr document

 Part 1: Create user groups